Atrimilan/nextjs-demo-app/5-data-fetching/DataFetching.md

 Then, as we don't need an external API for this project, the 3rd approach has been chosen.
 Thus we don't need to run the Express.js backend when running the Next.js application, and the **data.db** file in [the root folder](./) is used as is in the Next.js code.

-## Try out the two other approaches
+## Trying out the two other approaches

 First, initialize and start the Express.js backend :
 * `cd backend/`